alexfoohc/TheBoringCounter/index.md

 ## Why I created this app?
-Honestly, this was kind of an experiment to see understand how was the process of submitting an iOS app to the App Store.
+Honestly, this was kind of an experiment to see understand how was the process of publishing an iOS app to the App Store.
 I wanted to start with a simple app (currently working on a more complicated app of my own) and see what problems I may encounter during the submit process.

 ## Description